No products in the cart.

 - Terms & Refund Policies

-Faculty will also hold a mock jury selection session to give you an example of what works and what can hurt your case – all of the things you’ll learn this day.
+Faculty will also hold a mock jury selection session, presided over by a sitting judge, to give you an example of what works and what can hurt your case – all of the things you’ll learn this day.

 Click on our Agenda tab for our detailed agenda.